Consensys/doc.goquorum/docs/concepts/free-gas-network.md

 # Free gas networks

-GoQuorum is a free gas network, which means there's no gas price.
+By default, GoQuorum is a free gas network, which means there's no gas price.

 Transactions use computational resources, so they have associated costs.
 *Gas* is the cost unit and *gas price* is the price per gas unit.